virus2500/blocklist-with-ipset/README.md

 Changes
 --------
+- V1.1.1: short Help (-h) and Cleanup (-c) available.
+Binary should now be found automatically
 - V1.1.0: blocklist-with-ipset is now IPV6 compatible (Yayyy :) )
 - V1.0.4: Path to white and blacklist is now set automatically
 - V1.0.3: Now you can set multiple blocklist sources